slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 3. Run the notebook

-## 5.2: Process FAERS Data in Azure Machine Learning (Persona: Citizen Data Scientist)
+## 5.2:  Automatically build ML models in Azure Machine Learning (Persona: Citizen Data Scientist)
+A citizen data scientist will take the cleaned FAERS data and run some initial machine learning models using autoML.
+The purpose of doing this is to enable anyone to build machine learning models fairly easily.

 1. Run automatedML

 ## 5.3: Process FAERS Data in Azure Machine Learning (Persona: Pro Data Scientist)